Welcome to today's edition of the Rush 24-7 podcast.

 We don't think you can win.

-They were hoisting him up as their newest savior.
+Here is a guy less than what, six months ago, they were hoisting him up as their newest savior.

 Just thrown him overboard.

-Anyway, folks, a brief brief timeout.
+Anyway, folks, a brief, brief timeout.

 We'll be back and continue in just a second.

-Scott McClellan let uh Gregory have it today when David Gregory tried to repeat yesterday's performance of the White House press briefing.
+Scott McClellan let Gregory have it today when David Gregory tried to repeat yesterday's performance of the White House press briefing.

 Here is a sample.